jeffstieler/atlas-help/consul/alerts/notification-methods.html.md

 1. Enter the webhook URL into the field provided in the "Integrations" tab of the environment
 1. Optionally, test the alert

-## Pagerduty
+## PagerDuty

-[Pagerduty](https://www.pagerduty.com) incidents can be automatically created based on alerts triggered by Atlas.
-When the alert recovers, the Pagerduty incident is resolved by Atlas.
+[PagerDuty](https://www.pagerduty.com) incidents can be automatically created based on Consul Alerts triggered by Atlas.
+When the alert recovers, the PagerDuty incident is resolved by Atlas.

+> Only Consul Alerts are sent to PagerDuty

-To configure Pagerduty:
+To configure PagerDuty:

 1. Log in to your PagerDuty account
-1. Visit Configuration > Services to choose an existing service API key, or to create a new one
+1. Visit <strong>Configuration > Services</strong> to choose an existing
+   service API key, or to create a new one
 1. Enter the service API key into the "Integrations" tab of the environment tab of the environment in Atlas
-1. Optionally, test the alert
+1. Optionally, test the alert.